bacalhau-project/bacalhau/docs/docs/community/compute-landscape.md

 ![image](../../static/img/landscape/landscape-table.png 'Compute Framework Analysis')

-**Why is Bachalau not on this list?** This analysis is not a direct comparison between Bacalhau and existing frameworks.
+**Why is Bacalhau not on this list?** This analysis is not a direct comparison between Bacalhau and existing frameworks.
 Instead, this research aims to help the Bacalhau community to learn more about the benefits and drawbacks of traditional systems.

 ## Code repository